francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/004-The_Quantum_Composer.rst

 phase-flips (:math:`Z`); and a combined bit-flip and phase-flip (:math:`Y`).
-We also offer *Clifford operations*, which are the **blue** class of gates, such as  :math:`H`, :math:`S`, and :math:`S^\dagger` gates for generating quantum superpositions, as well as the two-qubit entangling gate CNOT previously mentioned.
+We also offer *Clifford operations*, which are the **blue** class of gates, such as  :math:`H`, :math:`S`, and :math:`S^\dagger` gates for generating quantum superpositions and complex quantum phases, as well as the two-qubit entangling gate CNOT previously mentioned.
 The **red** gates are two-phase gates that are not in the Clifford group and are important for giving quantum computing its power.
 To measure the state of any qubit, use the **pink** standard measurement operation, which is a simple :math:`Z` projection that is assigned to a classical bit in a classical bit register.
+The gray barrier allows you to seperate parts of the circuit with a visual line and later on when using optimization it stops the tools from optimizing accross the barrier.
 If you ever need a reminder, hit the Help button (the **i** mark near the gates heading) for a quick summary of all available gates.
 A quantum algorithm (circuit) begins by preparing the qubits in well-defined states (here the ground state, :math:`|0\rangle`, which we've automatically done for you), then executing a series of one- and two-qubit gates in time, followed by a measurement of the qubits.

 If you are feeling brave, you can hit the **Advanced** button to view an additional set of gate operations and sub-routines.
 These will be explained as